gut-puncture/Semantic-Gravity-RP/specification.md

 ### 4.2 Request format

 * All requests must be logged.
+* If logging fails or log path is not writable, halt immediately (no silent disable).
 * Store response JSON raw.
 * Implement retry with exponential backoff.
 * If malformed JSON returned, re-ask with "Return ONLY valid JSON".